 If you receive a 'permission denied' error, run these three commands, replacing 'username' with the username you're logged into the computer with, and 'ttyACM0' as above:

-9. Run, noting the local IP address listed for
+Run the following to enable telnet, and to output the local IP address listed for

-/bin/mount -o remount,rw / inetd ip addr show
+inetd ip addr show

-10. FTP over any changed files to
+Use FTP to connect to the tablet over the local network.
+Copy over any changed files to

-/tmp to relevant path in
+/tmp to the relevant path in

 Power off tablet, reinsert into the machine, and test your changes.